DoubtedGoat/raspi-bare-metal/README.md

 Clearly I've got some things to think about with error handling.
 I may try and settle on a "final" strategy for the next release so I can be consistent in future code before the codebase gets too large.

+# Patch Update - v1.1.1
+I talked myself into switching error handling to use a reference argument for error codes, and preserve function output for actual outputs.

 # What's Next
 Next up I would like to bring the uart API up a level of abstraction, as discussed above.
 This likely means making read/write bytes and can-read/write local to the uart module, adding a receive buffer, and only exposing read/write of byte arrays.
 In addition, I would _love_ to start hooking into the interrupt and event systems so I can make uart interaction non-blocking.